em-bst/graph-neural-networks/REPORT.md

 - Model on **100** epochs.

-- **64** graphs per training batch.
+- **64** graphs per data batch.
 This means that for a given epoch, the training will go through the set of batches, composed of 64 graphs each (less for the last batch possibly), and make predictions for this batch and compute the loss for this batch.
 We thus have :

     - 3433 batches in the Train Set
     - 382 batches in the Validation Set